 I sewed partway up on the open side to leave room to stuff the pillow.

 Once the sides are sewn, trim the corners and turn the pillowcase inside out.
-Measure down 24 inches from the top and sew a line straight across, starting and ending about an inch from the edge.
+Measure down 24" from the top and sew a line straight across, starting and ending about an inch from the edge.

 Fill the cushion with polyester fiberfill stuffing.
 This is the same stuffing I used on the cloud light project back in January.
 I was surprised to learn how much stuffing it takes to fill a pillow—I actually went back and restuffed these pillows because I didn’t think they were full enough.
 I think I ended up putting about 2 ½ pounds of stuffing into each of the small chair pillows, and 5 pounds of stuffing into the large chair pillows.